willowmck/pov-template/13-circuit-breaking/README.md

 ## Perform Failover

 With the configurations in place, Gloo Platform will configure the ingress and proxy sidecars to automatically failover when the OutlierDetection parameters are met.
 To simulate this, the frontend in web will be configured to no longer respond to traffic.
-The ingress gateway will observe this behavior and automatically remove cluster-1 frontend from the list of available endpoints.
-It will then prefer the endpoint in lob until cluster-1 frontend is healthy again.
+The ingress gateway will observe this behavior and automatically remove web frontend from the list of available endpoints.
+It will then prefer the endpoint in lob until web frontend is healthy again.
 ![Failover](images/failover.png)

 * Break frontend in web so that it can no longer respond to traffic